 - Catering/food preparation

-The current Commandant of the Cadet Force is Colonel Ellis WG Robinson, and an adult staff of volunteer Officers and Warrant Officers.
+The Cadet Force is led by its acting Commandant Lieutenant Colonel Reynold York, and an adult staff of volunteer Officers, Warrant Officers and Adult Sergeants and Instructors.

 For further information, please contact:

 Capt.
 Maurice Burke